United States v. Safehouse

 All worthwhile social change comes about through hard work.
 We remain confident that this evidence-based initiative will become part of the U.S. toolkit to support those struggling with substance use.

-Below are the legal documents that have been filed in the Safehouse case in the U.S. Court of Appeals for the Third Circuit and the U.S. District Court for the Eastern District of Pennsylvania.
+Below are the legal documents filed in the Safehouse case in the U.S. District Court for the Eastern District of Pennsylvania Remand, the U.S. Supreme Court, the U.S. Court of Appeals for the Third Circuit, and the U.S. District Court for the Eastern District of Pennsylvania.

 United States Court of Appeals for the Third Circuit